Man Up!

 Man Up! is an American sitcom that aired on ABC from October 18 to December 6, 2011.
 On December 8, ABC announced the series had been cancelled due to low ratings.
 Only 8 episodes were aired on television, though all 13 episodes were available online.
 The episodes remained online through the end of January 2012, when they were removed from ABC's website.
 All 13 episodes are available to stream on Hulu as of February 2018.

 Plot

-The series revolves around the lives of three modern men who try to get in touch with their inner "tough guys" and redefine what it means to be a "real man".
-According to an on-screen graphic at the start of the pilot, the show is set in Gahanna, Ohio.
+The series revolves around the lives of three modern men in Columbus, Ohio who try to get in touch with their inner "tough guys" and redefine what it means to be a "real man".
+According to an on-screen graphic at the start of the pilot, the show is set in suburban Gahanna.